woctezuma/feature-extractor/README.md

 ## Example

-To extract features from the `balloon` dataset:
+For instance, to extract features for images in the `balloon` dataset:

 ```bash
 %cd /content